June 20-24, 2022 | (2nd edition)

 A Certificate of attendance will be issued at the end of the course.

-The Program will admit a maximum of 35 participants.
+The Program will admit from a minimum of 12 to a maximum of 30 participants.

-Applicants must submit via application form: a brief motivation letter including candidate’s interests and research and a curriculum vitae with photo.
+Applicants must submit the application form, a brief motivation letter including candidate’s interests and research, and a curriculum vitae with photo.

 Applicants from VIU member universities: € 200 incl.
 VAT